Fuzzwah/lga-income-heatmap-australia/README.md

   excluded from git history to keep the repository lightweight.
 - `australia_lga_median_income_heatmap.png`: Raster export of the SVG for easy embedding in Markdown and other contexts that prefer images over inline SVG.
-  Like the SVG, regenerate this locally before sharing.
+  A current copy is tracked in the repository, but you can regenerate it locally if you customise the map.
 - `lga_median_income_mapping.json`: Companion data export containing summary statistics, bin definitions, per-LGA colour assignments, unmatched shapes, and recorded source URLs.